How to Use Turmeric - Have you heard of it?

 Turmeric is that bright yellow-orange spice that makes mustard yellow and gives curry its distinctive flavor.
 Recent studies have shown that the curcumin found in turmeric has some super food qualities including anti-inflammatory and anti-oxidant activity, cancer and Alzheimer's prevention, lowering cholesterol and even weight control.
 According to a recent study, it even can help improve your mood.

-Sprinkle turmeric with some oil and salt on vegetables such as cauliflower.
+--Sprinkle turmeric with some oil, salt and black pepper on vegetables such as cauliflower.

 Turmeric may help with a number of problems.

 I recently got a letter from a visitor to our site asking for dietary advice in relation to three different problems - memory loss, arthritis and fibromyalgia.
 The interesting thing is, in each case, one of the recommendations is adding turmeric to the diet!
 This is because turmeric is anti-inflammatory and inflammation is at the root of many health problems.

 Note - Turmric in combination with black pepper is even better, since the piperin in black pepper works with the turmeric to make it more effective.

 Eat and Be Healthy

 I hope these tips will make it easier for you to include the marvelous spice, turmeric, in your diet for improved health and wellness.